dfinity/internet-identity/docs/vc-spec.md

     Err : IssueCredentialError;
 };

-type PreparedCredentialData = record { vc_jwt : opt text };
+type PreparedCredentialData = record { prepared_context : opt text };
 ```

 Specifically, the issuer checks via `prepared_id_alias.credential_jws` that user identified via `id_dapp` on the issuer
 side can be identified using `id_alias` for the purpose of attribute sharing, and that the credential
 described by `credential_spec` does apply to the user.
 When these checks are successful, the issuer
-prepares and returns the credential in JWT format.
+prepares and returns a context in `PreparedCredentialData.prepared_context` (if any).
+The returned prepared context is then

-**NOTE**: `prepare_credential`-service is needed only for some issuers, e.g. those that use [canister signatures](https://internetcomputer.org/docs/current/references/ic-interface-spec/#canister-signatures)
-during the credential issuance.
-For issuers that don't need "preparation"-step, this operation
-can be essentially a no-op that immediately returns `PrepareCredentialResponse::Ok` with an empty
-`PreparedCredentialData.vc_jwt`.
+passed back to the issuer in a subsequent `get_credential`-call (see below).

+**NOTE:**
+The value of `prepared_context` is basically used to transfer information between `prepare_credential`
+and `get_credential` steps, and it is totally up to the issuer to decide on the content of
+that field.
+That is, the issuer creates `prepared_context`, and is the only entity that
+consumes it.

 ### 3: Get Credential